courselab/pollex/docs/CONTRIBUTING.md

 AUTHORS, NEWS and ChangeLog files should be kept up-to-date.

+Symbol and comments in the source code must be in English.

+If possible, please use English also for issues, discussions etc.

 It should be needless to say, but do not commit unnecessary files.

 ## References